Samuelomondi/TradeAlertsPro/README.md

     - An AI-generated list of upcoming high-impact economic events.
     - An AI-powered sentiment analysis tool that scrapes recent news for a currency pair to determine if the market mood is Positive, Negative, or Neutral.
     - An overview of key market sentiment indicators.
+- **Theme Toggle**: Switch between light, dark, and system themes with the click of a button.
 - **Built-in Help & FAQ**: An accordion-style FAQ section to answer common questions about how the application works.

 ## Tech Stack